minnervva/correctness/README.md

 | CU    |           | unkonwn              | $6.37804$      | $-1.63577$                 |
 | SPS   |           | $(256\times 512)$    | $6.552(23)$    | $-4.4171$                  |

 Most implementations of the sum are within a few percent at most from each others on all GPU families.
-Considering the error on the timings we could conclude that using a deterministic implementation of the sum has no impact on performance for all GPU families.
-The block and grid sizes do not greatly inpact the results either.
-Fixing these parameters improves cross-platform reproducibility as the summation order of all determinisitic algorithms only depends on the thread blocks and grid sizes.
+We can not really make any conclusion about which implementation is the faster as these tests only consider one array size but considering the margin of error on the timings using a deterministic implementation of the sum does not cost any performance penalty.

-Curiously the implementation of the sum (CU) provided by the CUB/HIPCUB libraries is not the fastest implementation.
+Curiously the implementation of the sum (CU) provided by the CUB/HIPCUB libraries is not the fastest implementation although the reader could think the sum is optimized to a specific GPU.
 The performance penalty reaches almost 5% on GH200.
 They still offer more functionalities than a custom implementation of the reduction and are run-to-run deterministic.

+Optimizing the block and grid size does not bring much performance improvement either.
+These parameters could be selected based on the array size only and kept constant accross the different platforms with minimal cost over the total runtime of a code.

+## cross-platform reproducibility

+The c++ code also contains a simple cross-platform reproducibility test.
+In this test, we generate 100 arrays of random FP64 numbers (the distribution is irrelevant) and then compute the sum of each of these arrays.
+We use the same implementation for generating the reference values on the V100 GPU.

+Details about the test can be found in the code itself.
+We ran this test on Summit, Frontier and ALPS supercomputers and found that it is possible to get cross-platform determinisim on various GPU and CPU architectures without any change to the implementation.

+However, cross-platform reproducibility is limited in this code as the current implementation does not support multi-gpu and is not invariants against permutation of the same initial data.
+Changing the kernel parameters will also impact the final result.
+Achieving true cross-platform reproducibility is possible though but the algorithms are more complex and slower than the implementation provided in this repository.

 # PyTorch Tests
 This directory holds all the PyTorch operation benchmark sweeps and the training and inference non-determinism tests.

 ## Repo organization

-Please note the repository is organized as follows, with the operator benchmarks presented in the paper in `test-suite/paper-results` and the full sweep in the parent `test-suite`
+Please note the repository is organized as follows, with the operator benchmarks presented in the paper in `codes/test-suite/paper-results` and the full sweep in the parent `test-suite`
 ```
 test-suite/
 │ └── data/